 ChangeAustin.org is dedicated to bringing the vast majority of voters and local businesses who lack representation in our local government to City Hall.
 In our view, Austin City Hall is no different than most all government entities.
 It’s far too much under the influence of special interests and far too closed in how they make decisions.
-Though we came together recently for Prop 2 (to stop the Domain luxury mall taxpayer giveaway), we realized that the Domain was just one of many wrong-headed decisions by a Council that is out of control.
-We, as ordinary citizens, can and must do something about it.
+Though we came together after the defeat of Prop 2 (to stop the Domain luxury mall taxpayer giveaway), we realized that the Domain was just one of many wrong-headed decisions by a Council that is out of control.

 1) A serious commitment to full transparency and greater public oversight of decisions with far reaching fiscal implications.